 Reality: Rats should only be housed with other rats and not with rodents of other species.
 Rats are omnivorous and creatures that are smaller then they are on the menu.
 Rats will kill and eat insects, small birds, and other smaller rodents; rats should ONLY be housed with other rats.

 Rat Societies – The Socialite Rat

-Rats are very social creatures and thrive with the companionship of other rats, and keeping a pair of rats can actually be less work and no more maintenance then keeping a single rat alone.
+Rats are very social creatures and thrive with the companionship of other rats, and keeping a pair of rats can be less work and no more maintenance than keeping a single rat alone.
 There is no way for humans to replace the companionship of another rat, as we cannot wrestle, cuddle up in a hammock, and most of us are not willing to lick and groom their fur.

 Rats can be introduced at any age, although it’s recommended to introduce rats that are roughly the same size.
 Introducing a very young baby rat to a full grown adult can result in injuries to the baby if the match is not immediately compatible.

 The Truth About Boys & Girls – The Great Gender Debate